jordanbrauer/fullstack-mb-graphql/SLIDES.md

 My name is Jordan Brauer

-I've been doing software for a few years —
+I've been doing software for a few years both professionally, and as a hobby.

-- ~10 years unproffesionally as a young lad
-- ~6 years professionally

-1. 2.0 Ma & pa, freelance
-2. 3.5 Pepper (Tipping Canoe)
+1. Pepper (Tipping Canoe)
-3. 0.5 Gubagoo
+2. Gubagoo
-4. 0.5 Neo Financial
+3. Neo Financial

 - _GitHub_ as [@jordanbrauer](https://github.com/jordanbrauer)
 - _Twitter_ as [@jorbandrauer](https://twitter.com/jorbandrauer)